 2020 taught us that it’s impossible to prepare for the unknown but it’s also showed us that those who are flexible and agile are prepared for change.
 Being prepared for change ultimately sets firms up for success.
 Whether your firm already has a PCMS in place or you’re in the market to implement a new one, it’s important to consider how effective the solution will be for your firm in the present, but also in the future.

 Case management: an investment not a cost

 Investing in legal software should be a considered process.
-Implementing a solution that isn’t effective for your firm can become a costly exercise.
+Implementing a legal tech solution that isn’t effective for your firm can become a costly exercise.
 The pre-sale process, implementation, data migration and training require time that is scarce for lawyers in their day-to-day lives.
 We know the pressures lawyers face to maximise their billable time.
 That’s why choosing your next case management system is key for long-term success and team buy-in.

 Carefully considered legal software projects save time, improve employee acceptance, makes change management easier and increases long-term success.
 With endless options in the market, knowing what product to choose or supplier to partner with is overwhelming.
 This is why you want to choose a solution that is long-term and future-proofed to fully reap the benefits and return on your investment.

 There are plenty of quick, small and cheap software solutions out there that offer specific features and functionality like accounting, time recording or project management.

 These types of software are often seen as a cost to the business, a tool to get a job done.
 For law firms looking to grow, scale and succeed they need an end-to-end solution that gives more.

 A PCMS is an investment, not a cost.
 It returns financial benefits to a firm and drives the business and it’s employees to the next level.
 To maximise the return on your investment, it’s important to align your firms’ and your clients’ current and future goals with your software requirements.
 Planning for the future increases the longevity of your system.

 What to consider in your search for the right PCMS